multiplealiases/Planar-RGB-and-Paulstretch/README.md

 ***

-This work (excluding the images that originated from [Unsplash](https://unsplash.com)) is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+This work (excluding the images that are explicitly credited to [Unsplash](https://unsplash.com))  is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]